-Accessible and lively, it incorporates six new chapters on gender, environment, young people, food, water and energy, migration and more.
+Accessible and lively, it incorporates seven new chapters covering theory, social justice, climate, migration, gender, young people and water, energy and food.
 The original chapters have also been fully updated to reflect major developments in the fast-changing world of global social policy.
 Key features include:

 •overview and summary boxes to bookend each chapter;

 •questions for discussion and follow-up activities;

 Exploring what it means to locate human welfare within a global framework of social policy analysis and action, this textbook offers a perfect guide for curious students.

 “This is an excellent introductory book.
 It offers a comprehensive overview of global social policy issues and new chapters provide important insights into the scope of global social policy today.”
 Ito Peng, Centre for Global Social Policy, University of Toronto

 “COVID-19 has underlined why we must think globally about social policies.
 This clear and accessible volume illuminates core concepts and issues, providing an essential reference for students and practitioners.”
 Sarah Cook, Inaugural Director, Institute for Global Development, UNSW (University of New South Wales) and former Director, UNRISD, Geneva and UNICEF’s Innocenti Office of Research, Florence